Vaishakh-Nambiar/30DaysOfCode/work/webdev/REACT/notes/hooks.md

 - - [] - dependencies : decides when and how many times to run
   - [count] : means that it should run only when count is updated
   - empty [] tells that it should run only once
-  - else it goes on for an infinite loop
+  - else it goes on for an `INFINITE` loop